siddharthm/PyReco/README.md

 other persons to get the expected rating for a movie.
 This is done for all non rated movies of the person and then the expected ratings are sorted in descending order and returned as recommendations.

+Deployed it on pythonanywhere
+Can see the recommendations for Toby at http://siddharth.pythonanywhere.com/reco/